Tullibody: In the arts

 Tullibody Old Kirk is depicted in George Harvey's famous work of 1848 Quitting the Manse.
 The work is rarely on display due to bad bitumen damage caused by Harvey's experiments with varnish.
 The subject of the painting is a minister and his wife leaving their home in a national event known as The Disruption where around a third of the ministers quit the Church of Scotland protesting that congregations must be able to choose their own minister.
 This was often done at considerable personal sacrifice as they left their salaries, their homes and sometimes their congregations to set up the Free Church in May 1843.
 There was a Free Church in Tullibody in the 19th century.
 Harvey is known to have done many studies for his paintings and Tullibody Church is owned by the Stirling Smith Art Gallery and Museum.

-There are at three poems relating to The Maiden's Stone.
+There are at least three poems relating to The Maiden's Stone.

 One is a three-part poem called "The Maid of Myreton; A Tale of Tullibody".
 The subject of the poem is a parish priest Peter Beaton who fell in love with Martha, the only child of Wishart, the laird of Myreton.
 The affair did not end well with her dying of a broken heart but leaving a letter for her father: